 The fear of death can be painful and crippling.
-It can arise just before you die.
-But it can also haunt you daily.
+It can arise just before you die, but in the extreme, it can haunt some people daily.
 Fear is a basic human emotion and evolved to serve adaptive advantages–keeping us safe.
-But the fear reflex is often our enemy, for like many unconsciously evolved modules of mind, it operates rather indiscriminately at times.
-Like all evolved systems, our mental modules are often good-enough and thus full of pitfalls.
-So it is our challenge to transcend the non-discriminant functions of mind if we desire happiness.
-For our genes (which have created the mind as their slave) care not for our happiness.
+But the fear response is often our enemy, for like many unconsciously evolved modules of mind, it operates rather indiscriminately at times.
+Like all evolved systems, our mental modules are often good-enough for survival but not good enough to aid in our happiness.
+Evolution only cares about our genes survivals, not an individual’s happiness.
+So it is our challenge to transcend the non-discriminant functions of mind if we desire to gain some happiness.